 Welcome to the comprehensive Community FAQ thread.
 In the Game of Thrones LCG players use customized decks to assume leadership of one of the great houses of Westeros vying for control of King's Landing and the Iron Throne.
 To achieve their goals, players launch military attacks against their opponents, undermine their opponents’ plans with intrigues of their own, and make brazen power plays to win the support of the realm.

 The Game of Thrones card game launched as a CCG (collectible card game) in 2002.
 It was designed by Eric Lang at Fantasy Flight Games and based on the novels written by George R.R.
 Martin.
 In 2008 the game rebooted to accommodate a switch to LCG (living card game) format.
-In August 2015, the game will reboot again, still with the LCG distribution model but with updated and improved rules.
+In August 2015, the game rebooted again, still with the LCG distribution model but with streamlined rules, sleek new designs, and additional factions.
 Previous cards will not be compatible.
 For Fantasy Flight's reasons behind the reboot, please read lead designer Nate French's letter to the community.

+Players choose to represent one of eight factions vying for control of or influence over the Iron Throne - Targaryen, Lannister, Baratheon, Stark, Martell, Greyjoy, Tyrell, and the Night's Watch.
 The Thrones LCG can by played head-to-head (called "joust" -- the usual format for competitive tournaments) or with 3-6 players (called "melee" - more like a board game).
-The 2nd edition, to be released at Gencon in August 2015, will feature improved rules while maintaining the essential elements of the 1st edition.
-Players can choose to represent one of eight factions vying for control of or influence over the Iron Throne -- Targaryen, Lannister, Baratheon, Stark, Martell, Greyjoy, Tyrell, and the Night's Watch.
+The 2nd edition, which saw a limited release at Gencon in August 2015, features an improved rulebook while maintaining the essential elements of the 1st edition.
+Cards are widely available at retailers as of early October 2015.

 Second Edition Resources